Quid Inc.

-The company is based in San Francisco with offices in New York City and London.
+Quid claimed two customer companies used Quid market landscapes for investment strategy.
+It has since expanded its customer base.

 Quid, Inc. merged with the social analytics company NetBase on January 28, 2020.

 Customers

 The media has cited a handful of notable Quid clients including the Boston Consulting Group, the Department of Defense, the UN Global Pulse +, various political campaigns, and the Knight Foundation.

-Applications

-The Press

-Quid is often used by publications for its data analysis and visualizations.
-For example, Fast Company (magazine) leveraged Quid to pick its annual Most Innovative Companies list.
+History

+Quid was founded in San Francisco in 2010.